This is the delivery loop. It keeps work predictable and makes reviews and QA easier.

 - Keyboard and screen reader pass on key flows

-- CWV and page weight checks
+- Core Web Vitals and page weight checks

-- Bug list with fixes tracked
+- Bug list tracked to closure

 5. Release and handover

-- Launch checklist
+- Launch checklist and release support

-- Optional training for editors
+- Optional editor handover for CMS builds

 Scope guardrails